dekta/Food_POS/README.md

     - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Technologies Used
+### Frontend
 - **React**: A JavaScript library for building user interfaces.
 - **CSS Modules**: Scoped and modular styling for components.
 - **Local Storage**: For persisting workflow data across sessions.
+### Backend
+- **Node.js**: A JavaScript runtime used for building the backend of the application.
+- **Express.js**: A lightweight web framework for Node.js to handle HTTP requests and routing.
+- **MongoDB**: A NoSQL database used to store application data, offering flexible schema and scalability.

 ## Project Structure